-Accompanied by an Egyptologist guide, on this private tour in English lasting between 6 and 8 hours:, From $ 163:, you can delve into Cairo's most outstanding sites through a flexible tour that can be tailored to your interests.
+Accompanied by an Egyptologist guide, this 6-8 hour private tour in English, starting at $143, will take you to the highlights of Cairo in a flexible tour that can be tailored to your interests.

-Nothing compares to the experience of seeing the Pyramids of Giza in person, the only one of the 7 wonders of the ancient world that survives today.
-The emotion overwhelms you when you see these impressive funerary constructions that were built under the orders of pharaohs Cheops, Kephren and Mykerinos belonging to different dynasties.
+Nothing compares to the experience of seeing the pyramids of Giza in person, the only one of the 7 wonders of the ancient world that survives today.
+The emotion overwhelms you when you see these impressive funerary constructions that were built under the orders of pharaohs Cheops, Kephren and Mycerinos belonging to different dynasties.

-If you have always dreamed of entering one of the pyramids, with this private excursion you will be able to do it.
+If you have always dreamed of entering one of the pyramids, with this private excursion you can do it.
 Although it requires an additional cost, living this experience is something unique and unforgettable and therefore, highly recommended.
 You can learn more about the mysteries of the culture of the pharaohs at the Egyptian Museum and finish the tour in the lively Khan el-Khalili bazaar where you can interact with the locals and buy souvenirs.

-- Your adventure will begin at 9am to set off in a private vehicle to the Giza Plateau, 18 kilometers from Cairo.
+- Your adventure will begin at 9:00 a.m. and you will be driven by private vehicle to the Giza Plateau, 18 kilometers from Cairo.

-- You can make an optional visit to the Solar Boat Museum, home of Khufu's funerary boat, for an additional cost.
+- You can take an optional visit to the Solar Boat Museum, home of Khufu's funerary boat, which has an additional cost.
 On the other hand, if you are passionate about Ancient Egypt, you may be interested in the Papyrus Institute.

 - To learn more about ancient Egypt, the next stop on the tour is the Egyptian Museum in Cairo.
-Here you can admire statues, reliefs, funerary elements and paintings among numerous other objects of great historical value, although the room of Tutankhamun and the room of the mummies are the two main attractions that stand out from the rest of the exhibits.
+Here you can admire statues, reliefs, funerary elements and paintings among numerous other objects of great historical value, although the Tutankhamun room and the mummy room are the two main attractions that stand out from the rest of the exhibits.

-- The Egyptologist guide on the tour will explain everything you need to know about the most important pieces of the Egyptian Museum before giving you some free time to explore the halls at your leisure and be entertained by the 165,000 exhibits on display.
+- The tour's Egyptologist guide will explain everything you need to know about the Egyptian Museum's most important pieces before giving you some free time to explore the halls at your leisure and be entertained by the 165,000 exhibits on display.
 Particularly impressive is the Tutankhamun's death mask, the star attraction.

 - The last stop is a visit to the Khan el Khalili Bazaar.
-Here you can not only put your bargaining skills to good use and pick up some bargains, but also wander through its maze of streets and breathe in the bustling atmosphere of Cairo's main souk.
+Here you can not only practice your bargaining skills and buy some bargains but also stroll through its maze of streets and breathe the bustling atmosphere of Cairo's main souk.

-2. Full day excursion to Cairo and the Pyramids of Giza.
+2. Full day tour to Cairo and the Pyramids of Giza

 - Your tour guide will be waiting for you at 8 am in the lobby of your hotel to start the tour.

 - The first stop is on the Giza plateau, a short distance from Cairo.
-Here are located the three Pyramids of Giza, the only one of the 7 wonders of the ancient world that has survived to the present day.
+Here are located the three pyramids of Giza, the only one of the 7 wonders of the ancient world that has survived to this day.

 - Walking around the plateau and contemplating these ancient constructions is an exciting experience that every traveler has to live.

-- My recommendation is that you pay extra to see from inside the Kephren Pyramid because it is a feeling that can not be described in words.
-Walking through its narrow passages to access the small chambers inside you will feel like an adventurer. get ready for action!
+- My recommendation is that you pay extra to see the pyramid of Chephren from inside because it is a feeling that can not be described in words.
+Walking through its narrow passages to access the small chambers inside you will feel like an adventurer.
+Get ready for action!

 - During this part of the visit, the tour guide will explain all the secrets of these famous monuments and the enigmas surrounding their construction: why were the pyramids built, how did they move and lift the huge blocks, what did they put in the burial chamber for the afterlife?

-- You can also visit the temple of the valley of Chephren, a construction connected to the pyramid of Chephren by a causeway where the mummy of the pharaoh was purified before burial.
+- You can also visit the temple of the valley of Kephren, a construction connected to the pyramid of Kephren by a causeway where the mummy of the pharaoh was purified before burial.
 It is the only temple of the three pyramids that is still preserved.

 Already in Cairo

-If after visiting the Giza plateau you have been left wanting to know more about ancient Egypt, in the Egyptian Museum in Cairo you can soak up this important civilization by taking a trip back in time through the rooms of this building to learn about the treasures of Tutankhamun and other great pharaohs, the mummification rite and various everyday and funerary objects.
-Inaugurated in 1902, it is the most remarkable museum of its kind in the world.
+If after visiting the Giza plateau you have been left wanting to know more about ancient Egypt, in the Egyptian Museum in Cairo you can soak up this important civilization making a trip back in time through the rooms of this building to meet the treasures of Tutankhamun and other great pharaohs, the rite of mummification and various everyday objects and funerary.
+Inaugurated in 1902, it is the most notable museum of its kind in the world.

-After finishing the tour of ancient Egypt, the next stop is to discover its modern side by mingling with the Cairenes in Tahrir Square and the Khan El Khalili souk, the most famous market in the Middle East.
+After finishing the tour of ancient Egypt, the next stop is to discover its modern side by mingling with the locals in Tahrir Square and Khan El Khalili souk, the most famous market in the Middle East.

 Tahrir Square is located near the Egyptian Museum and is the political epicenter of Cairo.
-This is where the events of the Arab Spring took place, culminating in the resignation of President Hosni Mubarak.
-In its surroundings there are commercial premises, government offices and institutional headquarters.
+Here took place the events of the Arab Spring that culminated in the resignation of President Hosni Mubarak.
+In its surroundings there are shops, government offices and institutional headquarters.

-The ** Khan El Khalili Souq** is located in a walled area with a medieval feel in the heart of Islamic Cairo.
+The Khan El Khalili souk is located in a walled area of medieval air in the heart of Islamic Cairo.
 It has more than 900 stalls selling all kinds of fabrics, jewelry, handicrafts, perfumes, spices and musical instruments.
 My advice?
-Take advantage of the visit to have a tea or smoke a shisha in one of its charming old cafes.
+Take advantage of the visit to have a tea or smoke a shisha in one of its old and charming cafes.

-Located near Tahrir Square, Cairo's Egyptian Museum sits in a spectacular neoclassical building opened in the early 20th century to house collections related to ancient Egypt.
+Located near Tahrir Square, the Egyptian Museum in Cairo is housed in a spectacular neoclassical building opened in the early twentieth century to house collections related to ancient Egypt.
 Since it opened its doors in 1902 its collections have been gradually expanded with the discovery of new pieces and the recovery of many objects plundered during the wars or that were in museums and private collections abroad.

-If you have always been fascinated by this archaic Mediterranean civilization, this private tour of the Egyptian Museum: is one of the essential things to do on your visit to Cairo because accompanied by a qualified Egyptologist guide you will visit its rooms to fully immerse yourself in this captivating culture in a 5-hour itinerary that will begin at 9 am.
+If you have always been fascinated by this archaic Mediterranean civilization, this private tour of the Egyptian Museum is one of the essential things to do during your visit to Cairo.
+Accompanied by a qualified Egyptologist guide, you will visit its rooms to immerse yourself in this captivating culture in a 5-hour itinerary that will begin at 9 am.

 About the Egyptian Museum

-The duration of this private tour of the Egyptian Museum is 5 hours (approx.) and can be done in Spanish.
+The duration of this private tour of the Egyptian Museum is 5 hours (approx.) and can be done in English.

 Why do I like this tour?

-If you want to live an authentic shopping experience in the markets and souks of Cairo, we recommend you to take this half day tour accompanied by a private guide: who will show you the necessary skills for shopping in Egypt.
+If you want an authentic shopping experience in the markets and souks of Cairo, we recommend that you take this half-day tour accompanied by a private guide: he will show you the necessary skills for shopping in Egypt.

-As information of interest, it is important to wear comfortable shoes to do the tour and casual dress code is required.
+As information of interest, it is important to wear comfortable shoes for the tour and a casual dress code is required.

-- At 8am will kick off this adventure through the streets of Cairo to begin the shopping route in the markets of the old center.
+- At 8:00 a.m. this adventure through the streets of Cairo will start with a shopping tour in the markets of the old city center.

-- Stop for lunch, as this tour includes snacks and beverages, and recharge your batteries for further exploration of the souks.
+- Stop for lunch, as this tour includes snacks and drinks, and recharge your batteries for further exploration of the souks.